Clair Obscur: Expedition 33: Development

+Pre-production

+Sandfall Interactive was founded by director Guillaume Broche (left), technical director Tom Guillermin (right), and producer François Meurisse.

-The ideas behind Clair Obscur originated in 2019 with Guillaume Broche, an employee of Ubisoft, not long before the COVID-19 pandemic; soon turning into a passion project inspired by his childhood favorites, most notably the Final Fantasy series.
-He sent out some requests for help to craft a demo to a group of other developers he knew as well as requests on Reddit in April 2020 looking for voice actors for said demo.
-In order to focus on his project full-time, Broche would leave Ubisoft that year and form Sandfall Interactive based in Montpellier and Paris, alongside François Meurisse, an old friend, and fellow Ubisoft developer Tom Guillermin.
-The three co-founders would soon be joined by Nicholas Maxson-Francombe, Jennifer Svedberg-Yen and Lorien Testard; the six forming the kick-off team.
+The ideas behind Expedition 33 originated in 2019 with Guillaume Broche, an employee of Ubisoft, not long before the COVID-19 pandemic began; it soon grew into a passion project inspired by his childhood favorites, most notably the Final Fantasy series.
+He sent out some requests for help to craft a demo to a group of other developers he knew, along with requests on Reddit in April 2020 looking for voice actors for said demo.
+In order to focus on his project full-time, Broche would leave Ubisoft that year and form Sandfall Interactive, alongside François Meurisse, an old friend, and fellow Ubisoft developer Tom Guillermin.
+The three co-founders would soon be joined by Lorien Testard, Nicholas Maxson-Francombe and Jennifer Svedberg-Yen; the six forming the kick-off team.
+Lorien Testard, the composer, was discovered by Broche through a post on a French indie video game forum where he linked a track from his SoundCloud page.
 Maxson-Francombe, the game's art director, was discovered and recruited off ArtStation by Broche.
 Svedberg-Yen, one of the voice actors who had stumbled upon Broche's Reddit post and was cast for the original demo, gained a more prominent role as development progressed, becoming the game's lead writer.
-Lorien Testard, the composer, was discovered by Broche through a post on a French indie video game forum where he linked a track from his SoundCloud page.